Sudhanshu-Ambastha/Poly-Disease-Predictor/README.md

 Multiple disease dataset: Custom dataset used for training and testing.

 ## Note

+- This project is designed for easy accessibility without downloading the files.
+Users can run it directly via VS Code by changing the terminal path to make it easily accessible.
+If users encounter issues like "file not found," ensure the terminal path is correctly set within VS Code.

+- **Ensure Python and Anaconda are Installed:**
   Make sure to have Python and Anaconda installed.

+- **Internet Connection Required:**
   Internet connection is required to run the application.

 Feel free to contribute and enhance the application!